Issues and Limitations

 Future Analysis

-If the Future Analysis is set in the Mechanical Analysis Settings, CloudConnect will automatically add any additional files to result_archive.tar.gz.
+If the Future Analysis is set in the Mechanical Analysis Settings, CloudConnect will automatically add any additional files to the result archive.
 Current support for Future Analysis is listed in the table below.

 Supported Future Analysis Types